-As with the inland registration and special delivery services, international registration, insurance, and express services were overhauled in 1993.
+As with the inland services, the international registration, insurance, and express services were overhauled in 1993.
 However, while inland registration and express were combined in 1993 with all reference to registration dropped in 1998, the UPU services remained distinct.
 Royal Mail has changed the names it uses for them several times, apparently by analogy with the inland services, although the names used in these rebrandings often seem as if they were chosen in order to cause confusion!

 These notes aim to explain the significance of each set of changes in relation to what services were offered.

 "International Recorded" and "International Registered" 1993-2002

 The overseas registration service in practice was very similar to the inland recorded delivery service, with little actual tracking and no more than the basic compensation available.
 For extra security and compensation the insured service was needed.
 This consideration appears to have been behind the 1993 rebranding of registration as "International Recorded" and insured mail as "International Registered".

-Unfortunately for this stroke of marketing genius, however, the UPU terms for these services -- "registered" and "insured (Valeur Déclarée)" -- still had to be used on the actual packets.
+Unfortunately for this stroke of marketing genius, however, the UPU terms for these services – "registered" and "insured" – still had to be used on the actual packets.
 This meant that "International Recorded" mail bore a label inscribed "Registered", and "International Registered" mail bore a label inscribed "Insured / Valeur Déclarée" ... which seems more confusing than was strictly necessary.
 So when checking the rate of a cover from this period, it is important to make sure you are looking at the right service!

-In addition, from 1996 separate rates were quoted for each service when used in combination with Swiftair (at a discount from the combined rates), and distinct half-and-half labels were used.
+In addition, from 1996 separate rates were quoted for each service when used in combination with Swiftair, the UPU express service (at a discount from the combined rates), and distinct half-and-half labels were used.

 "International Signed For" and "Airsure" 2002-2014